 When future Armenian generations see this statue they may think: “Wait, what are these hands doing here without a smartphone?”
 I don’t know what their next question will be when they learn that these are Jesus’ hands, but most likely you are wondering why they only put hands.

 The fact is that they symbolize the friendship between Yerevan and its sister city Carara.
 The statue was sent to Yerevan by its mayor in 1963.
 They were copied from the hands of the marble statue of Christ in Cuba, commissioned to a female Italian sculptor by Fulgenico Batista’s wife.
-The dictator’s wife promised to erect the statue of the Savior, “like the one in Brazil”, after a failed assassination attempt of her husband happened in her presence.
+The dictator’s wife promised to erect the statue of the Savior, “like the one in Brazil”, after a failed assassination attempt of her husband happening in her presence.